pimsmath/m2pi.ca/content/project/2026/typeone/index.md

 title: "Type One Energy"
 subtitle: "Optimizing the geometry of magnetic fusion reactors"
 summary: |
-  This project, will analyze the geometry of magnetic fusion reactors.
-The goal will optimize the geometry of magnetic fusion reactors to maximize the average pressure.
+  The purpose of this project is to identify, through numerical optimization, fusion reactor shapes which maximize the average pressure of the fusion fuel.
 authors:
   - acerfon